oscarotero/simple-crud/README.md

 SimpleCrud has the following classes:

 * Manager: Is the main class that stores the database connection and manage all entities
-* Entity: Is a class that manage an entity (table) of the database: select, insert, update, delete rows.
+* Entity: Is a class that manage an entity (database table) to select, insert, update, delete rows.
-* EntityFactory: The class responsive for the creation of Entity instances.
+* EntityFactory: The class for the creation of Entity instances.
 * Row: Manage the data stored in a row of a table
 * RowCollection: Is a collection of rows
+* Fields: A class to manage a specific format of data stored in database (for example: in datetime values this class convert the value to mysql format before save)

 #### Define the entities: